According to PwC, GenAI could improve operational efficiency, which might indirectly reduce carbon footprints in business processes.1

 Conserving biodiversity is one of the biggest challenges brought by climate change.
 AI offers solutions for improving biodiversity monitoring and conservation.

 Technologies such as neural networks, computer vision, and satellite vision can help researchers detect animals in images and identify specific animals within a species.
-Researchers can monitor animals such as birds, amphibians, cetaceans, and even fish and analyze the data through machine-learning tools.14
+Researchers can monitor animals such as birds, amphibians, and cetaceans, and even fish, and analyze the data using machine-learning tools.15

 With these technologies, scientists can make: